nonagonyang/evenbike_backend/README.md

 ## About

-EvenBike helps to make public biking system more eco-friendly .
+EvenBike helps to make public biking system more eco-friendly.
 Many cities in the world now have implemented public bike systems.
 However, one of the problems with the bike-sharing system is that bikes need to be redistributed usually at the end of the day to ensure enough bikes in popular locations.
 With mobile-first design in mind, EvenBike, a web application, enables public bike riders to help rebalance the number of bikes in each bike dock, reducing the need to redistribute bikes with trucks.

 ## Features